‘It is time to put the mouth back into the body!’

-It is hard to prove cause and effect between CVD and poor oral health (gum disease mainly), but there is a strong link, which is inflammation.
-Inflammation leads to hardened arteries causing the blood not flowing to the heart as effortlessly, which puts people at greater risk of heart attack and stroke.
+It is hard to prove the cause and effect between CVD and poor oral health (gum disease mainly), but there is a strong link, which is inflammation.
+Inflammation leads to hardened arteries causing the blood not to flow to the heart as effortlessly, which puts people at greater risk of heart attack and stroke.

-Gum disease is an inflammatory disease, involving bacteria irritating the gums, causing inflammation and pockets, which allows the bacteria and the toxins they produce to advance further bellow the gum level and eventually entering the bloodstream.
+Gum disease is an inflammatory disease, involving bacteria irritating the gums, causing inflammation and pockets, which allows the bacteria and the toxins they produce to advance further below the gum level and eventually enter the bloodstream.